Frequently Asked Questions

 18. Are non-local students eligible for hall residence?

-All non-local undergraduates will be given an opportunity to stay in University-managed Accommodation (including the Student Halls and off-campus housing), normally for their first three years of study and subject to availability.
-For details, please visit www.polyu.edu.hk/hall/index.php/non-local-students.
+Non-local undergraduate students will be given an opportunity to stay in the University-managed Accommodation (including the Student Halls and off-campus housing), normally for their first two years of study (including the period of joining Work-integrated Education/internship and/or outbound exchange progamme, if any) and subject to the availability of residential places.
+For hall admission policies, please visit www.polyu.edu.hk/hall/index.php/hall-admission/admission-policy-ug.

 Post-Secondary Qualifications & Transfer of Study